Dullahan

 Dullahan, the headless horseman—Illustrated by W. H. Brooke, Croker, Fairy Legends (3rd ed., 1834).

 The Dullahan (Irish: Dubhlachan; dúlachán, /'du:l@,ha:n/) is a type of legendary creature in Irish folklore.
 He is depicted as a headless rider on a black horse, or as a coachman, who carries his own head.
-As it is not widely described in native sources, and no references to it appears on the Irish Folklore Commission's website, there is doubt as to whether the Dullahan was originally a part of the Irish oral tradition.
+Since it is not widely talked about, his origin in Irish folklore is questionable.

 Etymology

 Dullahan or Dulachan (Dubhlachan [Duḃlaċan]) referring to "hobgoblin" (generic term; cf. Dullahan described as "unseelie (wicked) fairy"), literally "signifies dark, sullen person", according to the lexicographer Edward O'Reilly.
 Dulachan and Durrachan are alternative words for this "hobgoblin", and these forms suggest etymological descent from dorr/durr "anger" or durrach "malicious" or "fierce".
 (Note: Edward O'Reilly (by private communication) cited by Croker.)
 The original Irish term contains the stem dubh, meaning "black" in Irish.

 Dullahan was later glossed as "dark, angry, sullen, fierce or malicious being", (Note: O'Hanlon's book drew from Croker.
 See Frank Kinahan's remark (though it concerns the appropriation material regarding the merrow).)
 (Note: O'Hanlon (1893), also quoted by Josianne Leah Campbell (2016).) encompassing both etymologies, though Thomas Crofton Croker considered the alternative etymology more dubious than the dubh "black" ("dark") etymology.
 (Note: Croker felt that the "this etymology [by O'Reilly] may be questioned, as dubh "black" is a "component of the word".)

 The Dullahan is also called Colainn Gan Cheann, meaning "without a head" in Irish.

 "Headless Coach" (Cóiste Gan Cheann) or the "Soundless Coach" (literally "deaf coach", cóiste bodhar; Hiberno-English: Coshta Bower, corrupted to "coach-a-bower") is the name given to the vehicle driven by the Dullahan.